Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 High-net-worth clients are often stereotyped as phone-only and paper-only.

-Dom challenges that, pointing out that many clients like to hold a printed report, while others prefer to open an app at night and browse the same information on a screen - both preferences can exist within the same household.
+That stereotype misses how many clients like to hold a printed report, while others prefer to open an app at night and browse the same information on a screen - both preferences can exist within the same household.

 Digital Tools in Meetings: Making Advice More Immediate